cpankow/uwm-astro-study-group/projects/20140617_git_tutorial/README.md

  * In general
  `git checkout -b <remote-branch> <remote-repo>/<remote-branch>`

-### Updating remote repository ###
+### Updating from remote repositories ###

  * As development proceeds collaborators will add new commits to the upstream repository
- * These changes can be obtained, or "pulled", from the remote repository and merged into your local repository by running:
+ * These changes can be obtained, or "pulled", from the associated branch in the remote repository and merged into your local repository by running:
  `git pull`
  * This performs a merge with your current local head and the corresponding remote head
  * The `--rebase` option can be added to overlay your changes on top of the current remote head
+ * Assumes that you have configured which branch to track

 ### Sharing changes ###